bploetz/roper/README.md

 This will copy the following files into your application:

-`config/initializers/roper.rb` - Initializer where you configure various features in roper
+`config/initializers/roper.rb` - Initializer where you can configure roper

 `config/locales/roper.en.yml` - Locale file used by the [authorization request](https://tools.ietf.org/html/rfc6749#section-4.1.1) view